barabashsr/ya_robot_manipulator/.bmad/bmm/workflows/4-implementation/create-story/template.md

   - [ ] Subtask 1.1
 - [ ] Task 2 (AC: #)
   - [ ] Subtask 2.1
+- [ ] **Documentation Sync** (MANDATORY)
+  - [ ] Update package README.md with new nodes/services/actions/topics
+  - [ ] Add docstrings to new Python modules/classes
+  - [ ] If LAST STORY in epic: Update epic tech-spec with Implementation Status section
+  - [ ] If LAST STORY in epic: Update epics.md Implementation Summary for this epic

 ## Dev Notes